charizzo/ale_ebc/README.md

 ## Usage/Examples ##

 * `./bin/example`
     * Runs 300 timesteps of instance of Freeway instane.
-Action 2 (Move up) is hardcoded into "actions" vector (that should probably just be an integer instead of a vector..)
+Action 2 (Move up) is hardcoded as the action

 ## Future Work ##